 The JSON key file will be downloaded to your computer.
 As seen below.

-Enable Cloud Logging API
+Navigate to Cloud Logging API

-Navigate to Cloud Logging API and then click on ENABLE.
+and then click on ENABLE

-Open your Flutter project or create a new Flutter project by running flutter create flutter_remote_logging from a command line.
+Open your Flutter project or create a new Flutter project by running

-We will use the googleapis and googleapis_auth packages to authenticate the Flutter app to access Cloud Logging.
-Also, we will use the logger package to log events from our app to Cloud Logging with severity levels.
-This enables filtering logs based on severity, such as displaying only ERROR-level logs.
+app to Cloud Logging with severity levels.
+This enables filtering logs based on severity, such as displaying

 Run the following command from a command line to add the packages to your Flutter app: